Entity Factories and Object Pooling

 Description

-Entity factories can be used to override the behaviour for spawning and destroying game objects for entities. ksEntityFactory has three methods that can be overriden:
+Entity factories can be used to override the behaviour for spawning and destroying game objects for entities. ksEntityFactory has two methods that can be overriden:

 Entity Factories are registered on the room with a regex pattern that determines which entity types use the entity factory.